learningequality/ka-lite/docs/installguide/install_all.rst

 ``C:\Python27\Scripts\kalite``.
 Run ``kalite --help`` for usage info.

 .. warning::
-    If you need to download and `install contentpacks locally <http://ka-lite.readthedocs.io/en/0.16.x/faq.html#how-can-i-install-a-language-pack-without-a-reliable-internet-connection>`_ for languages other than English, make sure you are doing it **as the same user that installed KA Lite** in the first place.
+    If you need to download and install contentpacks locally for languages other than English, make sure you are doing it
+    **as the same user that installed KA Lite** in the first place.
 If you perform the contentpack installation as a different user, some content will not load properly.
+For downloading and installing content packs for offline methods and automatic deployments, see :ref:`content_pack_retrieve_offline`.

 Mac OS X